-During 2021, our Audit Committee was composed of Ms. Teresa F. Sparks (Chair), Dr. Robert J. Kammer and Mr. R. Lawrence Van Horn.
-Upon Dr. Kammer's resignation from the Board in March 2022, Dr. Martin A. Makary, who joined the Board in March 2022, was appointed to the Audit Committee.
+During 2022, our Audit Committee was composed of Ms. Teresa F. Sparks (Chair), Dr. Martin A. Makary, Mr. R. Lawrence Van Horn, and Dr. Robert J. Kammer until his resignation from the Board in March 2022.
 Our Board has affirmatively determined that each member who serves on the Audit Committee is independent under applicable Nasdaq Marketplace Rules and satisfies all other qualifications under Nasdaq Marketplace Rules and the applicable rules of the SEC.
-Our Board also affirmatively determined that Ms. Sparks qualifies as an "audit committee financial expert," as such term is defined in Regulation S-K under the Securities Act of 1933.
-The Audit Committee held five meetings in 2021.
+Our Board also affirmatively determined that Ms. Sparks qualifies as an "audit committee financial expert," as such term is defined in Regulation S-K under the Securities Act of 1933, as amended.
+The Audit Committee held six meetings in 2022.

-The Audit Committee acts pursuant to a written charter that has been adopted by the Board, which is available for review on the Investors section of the Company's website, www.harrowinc.com, under Corporate Governance.
+The Audit Committee acts pursuant to a written charter that has been adopted by the Board, which is available for review on the Investors section of the Company's website, www.harrow.com, under Corporate Governance.
 The responsibilities of the Audit Committee include overseeing, reviewing and evaluating our financial statements, accounting and financial reporting processes, internal control functions and the audits of our financial statements.
 The Audit Committee is also responsible for the appointment, compensation, retention, and as necessary, the termination of our independent registered public accounting firm.